Origin of radio polarization in pulsar polar caps: Methods

-\subsection{Boundary and Initial Conditions}
+\subsection{Boundary and initial conditions}

 We assume that the initial electric field is zero, and the initial magnetic field $B_\mathrm{ext}$ is given only by the dipole magnetic field.
-The open magnetic field lines are initially filled with $n_0 = 1$ macro-particles per cell (PPC), providing the Goldreich--Julian charge density.
-The closed field lines are filled by $n_\mathrm{closed} = 5$\,PPC, half electrons and half positrons.
-Each macro-particle represents 50$n_\mathrm{GJ,axis}$, where $n_\mathrm{GJ,axis}$ is the Goldreich--Julian number density in the dipole axis and at the star surface
+The open magnetic field lines are initially filled with $n_0 = 1$ macro-particles per cell (PPC), providing the Goldreich-Julian charge density.
+Thus, the plasma in open magnetic field is not dense enough to fully sustain the magnetospheric currents.
+The closed field lines are filled by a new pair when their number density drops below $n_\mathrm{closed} = 5$\,PPC, half electrons and half positrons.
+Each macro-particle represents 50$n_\mathrm{GJ,axis}$.
+Between these regions we implemented a linear transition in density over the angular width $\Delta \theta$.

-Thus, the plasma in open magnetic field lines is not dense enough to fully sustain the magnetospheric currents.
-We implemented a linear transition in density between these regions of the angular width $\Delta \theta$.